-This three-position switch activates the navigational (running) lights, anchor light, masthead light, and stern light.
-Push the top of the switch to activate the navigational lights, anchor light (380 SSC), and masthead and stern light (400 SSC, 430 SSC/ASC).
+This three position switch activates the navigational (running) lights and the anchor light.
+Push the top of the switch to activate the navigational lights and allaround white anchor light.
 The center position is OFF.
-Push the bottom of the switch to activate the anchor light only.
+Push the bottom of the switch to activate only the anchoring light.